Sausage Tortellini Soup

 Ingredients

-• Dried cheese tortellini – Dried tortellini stores well and is what you find commonly on store shelves.
+• Dried cheese tortellini – dried tortellini stores well and is what you find commonly on store shelves.
 It puffs up when it comes in contact with hot water or stock.
 The cheese stuffed in tortellini offers a rich bite.
+Frozen ones will work too.

 • Italian sausage – You can get mild or spicy Italian sausage, so get one as per your taste preference.
-It has a rich flavor and texture and makes pasta soup much better.
+Sauage makes this soup filling.

 • Olive oil – You can’t make anything closely related to Italian without this.

-• Crushed tomato and tomato paste – Crushed tomatoes give you that chunky bite, and you add some tomato paste, which is much thicker, to add a deeper flavor with less.
+• Crushed tomatoes and tomato paste – Crushed tomatoes give you that chunky bite, and you add some tomato paste, which is much thicker, to add a deeper flavor with less.

 • Chicken stock – adds depth of flavor and umami to the base of the soup.

-• Half and half – This is part cream and part milk, has a balanced consistency, and is available in most stores.
+• Half and half – this is part cream and part milk, has a balanced consistency, and is not as heavy and rich as heavy cream.

-• Italian seasoning – Popular spice blend that brings characteristic Italian flavors.
+• Italian seasoning – a popular spice blend that brings characteristic Italian flavors

-• Chilli flakes and parsley – Sprinkle chilli flakes for a little heat and garnish with freshly chopped parsley.
+• Chilli flakes and parsley – sprinkle chili flakes for a little heat and garnish with freshly chopped parsley.

 How to make sausage and tortellini soup